lodsb/SC1000/README.md

 ---

-## Software Features (v2) ##
+## Software Features Version 2 ##

 ### Loop Recording (Memory Sampler)

 Record audio input into an in-memory buffer that can be immediately scratched and looped.
+This feature needs an external audio interface connected to the USB port and a valid device configuration for the input channels, see [Multi-Device Audio Configuration](#multi-device-audio-configuration).

 **Controls (per deck):**
 | Action | How |